zhaooooYang/zhaooooYang.github.io/_pages/about.md

 # Biography

-Hanjiang Luo joined <font color="#48aee">Shandong University of Science and Technology</font> in May 2018 and is currently a professor in the School of Computer Science and Software Engineering.
-He obtained his Master’s degree in Computer Application Technology from <font color="#48aee">Ocean University of China</font> in Qingdao, China in 2007, and the Ph.D degree in Computer Science and Engineering from the same university under the supervision of Prof. Zhongwen Guo in 2010.
-He served as a visiting scholar at the <font color="#48aee">Hong Kong University of Science and Technology</font> in 2014.

-He is currently the host of one National Fund general project, one sub-project of the National Fund Joint Fund key project, and one Shandong Provincial Fund general project.
-He has participated in more than ten projects including the National 973 Project, 863 Project, National Fund, and Shandong Provincial University Scientific Research Projects.
+Professor, doctoral supervisor, Qingdao West Coast high-level shortage of introduced talents, Hong Kong University of Science and Technology visiting scholars, Ocean University of China doctoral degree.
+He is engaged in the research of Internet of Things, Artificial Intelligence, Deep Reinforcement Learning, UAV Intelligent Collaboration, Robot Cluster Collaborative Intelligence, and Marine Internet of Things, etc.
+He has presided one project of the National Natural Science Foundation of China(General Program), one sub-topic project of the National Natural Science Foundation of China (Key Program), two projects of the Shandong Provincial Natural Science Foundation, and one Shandong Province university Scientific Research Project, and has participated in more than ten projects of the National High-tech R&D Program of China (863 Program), National Basic Research Program of China(973 Program).
-He has received the First Prize of the Shandong Provincial University Outstanding Scientific Research Achievement Award (first place), been granted five invention patents (first place), and won the Second Prize of the National Teaching Achievement Award.
+He has won Shandong Province Universities Excellent Scientific Research Achievement Award (the first one), 5 authorized invention patents (the first one),
+1 second prize of National Teaching Achievement Award, 1 special prize of Shandong Province Provincial Teaching Achievement Award, and 1 second prize of Shandong Province Provincial Teaching Achievement Award.

+He has published more than 50 SCI/EI retrieved papers, with more than 1750 accumulated citations in Google Scholar, including international TOP journals, CCF-recommended Class A journals, IEEE Trans journals, etc., such as IEEE Communications Surveys and Tutorials, ACM Computing Surveys (CSUR), IEEE Internet of Things Journal, IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE Transactions on Vehicular Technology (TVT) and other internationally recognized journals.
+He serves as a member of CCF IoT Special Committee of China Computer Federation, an executive member of ACM SIGAPP China, a member of Vision Application and Intelligent Technology Special Committee of Shandong Artificial Intelligence Society, a TPC of several conferences such as ACM TURC Organizing Committee of Turing Conference in China and a reviewer of several international journals, such as IEEE TMC, IEEE TVT, IEEE IOTJ, etc.
+He has made more than 50 professional presentations at China IoT Conference and other conferences, and edited textbooks such as 《An Introduction to Smart Home》, 《Introduction to IoT》, 《Introduction to IoT Application Technology》.

 <span class='anchor' id='-xl'></span>